Note: see my other page for pictures of the entire South Canol Road

 Southbound on the South Canol, just north of Lapie Canyon bridge

-We encountered a truck & camper at the junction of the South Canol and Campbell Highway.
+We met a truck & camper at the junction of the South Canol and Campbell Highway.
 During the exchange of pleasantries, we learned the couple was from Germany and they wished to drive the South Canol.
 They understood the bridge was out near Quiet Lake and seemed assured to see a truck and fifth wheel exiting the road.
-They were looking forward to boondocking at Lapie Lake.
+They were looking forward to camping at Lapie Lake.

 Filling up with diesel at Ross River

 The gas station is also the local store, post office and bank.
-I attempted to "chat it up" with the staff inside, but walked away with a feeling that I was not welcome.

 Ross River gas station, store, post office and bank